knative/docs/docs/install/operator/configuring-serving-cr.md

 The key in `spec.config.istio` is in the format of `gateway.{{gateway_namespace}}.{{gateway_name}}`.

-## Configuration of cluster local gateway:
+## Configuration of cluster local gateway

 Update `spec.cluster-local-gateway` to select the labels of the new cluster-local ingress gateway: